riff3r/react-complete-project/README.md

 Create a new folder - components - for better organizing

-Create a new file named as you component.
+Create a new file named as your component.
 Ex - ExpenseItem.js Follow the naming convension.

 This file need to export and import at base file or where you need to use this component.
 Ex - import ExpenseItem from "./components/ExpenseItem"